MarcosLaffitte/GranMapache/README.md

 gcc --version
 g++ --version
 ```
 ###### Ith these are not installed then you need to search fr instructions on how to installing them in your respective OS.
 In ubuntu this can be done with an ```apt-get install```.
-If you already have the C and C++ compilers installed the follow the next instructions to installed gmapache.
+If you already have the C and C++ compilers installed then follow the next instructions to installed gmapache.
 ###### 1) installing required python version into anaconda environment
 ```
 conda create -n [env_name] python=3.11.10